 The "sweet spot" for immersive visual analytics (IVA) appears to be where the data, or the relationships that you are looking for, are relatively complex, and the data relatively unstructured.
-You can use a tool like Datascape to look at very structured financial data, and as the quantity of that data increases then the advantages of using an IVA tool also probably increase.
+You can use an IVA tool to look at very structured financial data, and as the quantity of that data increases then the advantages of using an IVA tool also probably increase.
 But it is when you start combining things like social media data with geo-coding and social graphs, or looking at complex maps of protein interactions, or plotting multiple time and geo-coded data sets that IVA really gets into its stride.

-Immersive applications like Datascape opens up new possibilities as a presentation orientated data visualisation tool, allowing you to "walk" the audience through the data - again enhancing understanding and retention.
+Immersive Visual Analytics applications open up new possibilities as a presentation orientated data visualisation tool, allowing you to "walk" the audience through the data - again enhancing understanding and retention.

-Datascape is designed to augment your existing database and analytics tool-sets rather than replace them.
-Datascape should work in harmony with your existing systems, drawing on your existing data repositories, and your existing upstream analysis tool, but then presenting the data in a way that gives the human analyst the best chance of making the right decision.
+Any Immersive Visual Analytics system should be designed to augment your existing database and analytics tool-sets rather than replace them.
+It should work in harmony with your existing systems, drawing on your existing data cleansing/wrangling pipeline, your existing data repositories, and your existing upstream analysis tool, but then presenting the data in a way that gives the human analyst the best chance of making the right decision.